Consteel/manual/versioned_docs/version-18/plugins/FALCON/4_user-interface/4_2_user-interface-Falcon.md

 This dialog is divided into four sections to guide users through the settings and simulation process:

-#### A. Effects and Surfaces
+### A. Effects and Surfaces

  - **Meteorological Effect**: If not previously defined, users can navigate back to this setting by pressing the three-dots button.

  - **Simulation Surfaces**: The number below this section indicates how many simulation surfaces are currently placed in the model.
 If no surfaces are defined, use the three-dots button to navigate back and define them.

-#### B. Simulation Settings
+### B. Simulation Settings
-- **Mesh size on structure [mm]**: Adjusts the mesh size applied to the simulation surface.
+#### **Mesh size on structure [mm]**
+  - Adjusts the mesh size applied to the simulation surface.

   - The average edge size of the generated meshes.